Monday Morning Assemblies

 Students are responsible for bringing a healthy lunch to school each day.
 The School provides a hot lunch one day a week for a nominal fee.

-At Brookstone, we have a dress code that requires navy blue pants/shorts for boys and navy blue skirts/pants/shorts for girls.
-Boys and girls are required to wear white shirts/blouses with collars.
-In the winter, students may wear a navy fleece provided by the school.
+In the Lower School (grades K-5), we have a dress code that allows white and/or light blue collared shirts and navy blue pants/shorts for boys and and white/light blue collared shirts/blouses and navy blue skirts/pants/shorts for girls.
+In the Middle School (grades 6-8), the colors are navy/light blue for shirts/blouses and khaki for shorts/pants/skirts.
+In the winter, students may wear a Brookstone hoodie or a navy fleece purchased through the school.
 White or dark athletic shoes or dark colored casual shoes are permitted (No sandals or rollers).

 Give your child a top-notch,